Landsat raster file I/O

 We think espatools is easy to use; give it a try and let us know what you think as this is just the alpha-release!

-- Then checkout this Jupyter Notebook for a demonstration of some simple plotting after reading Landsat imagery in a Python environment.
+- First, checkout this Jupyter Notebook for a demonstration of some simple plotting after reading Landsat imagery in a Python environment.

 Example False Color